dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

             TenantId = @TenantId;
     END

-So again we need a class which represents all of our parameters, and for this stored procedure we can reuse the `TenantIdParameters` from earlier which has teh correctly set up *TenantId* parameter.
+So again we need a class which represents all of our parameters, and for this stored procedure we can reuse the `TenantIdParameters` from earlier which has the correctly set up *TenantId* parameter.

     public class TenantIdParameters
     {